Table of contents

 Securing microservices architecture

 Fowler and James provide a list of common characteristics of microservices, including smart endpoints and dumb pipes, decentralized governance and data management, and infrastructure automation.
-This new type of highly distributed and dynamic system presents teams with a new set of potential security risks that need to be addressed, and require them to adopt a new security approach.
+This new type of highly distributed and dynamic system presents teams with a new set of potential security risks that need to be addressed, from container vulnerabilities at the component level to orchestration gaps that call for kubernetes security best practices.
 As with many arising technologies, security needs to be baked into architecture patterns and design and integrated into the entire development lifecycle, so that applications and data remain protected.

 Think strategy: How to secure microservices

-As microservices architecture continues to evolve at a rapid pace, along with the application security ecosystem, it’s important that organizations adopt a few interconnected key approaches that will help them keep their microservices security patterns up to date while remaining agile.
+As microservices architecture continues to evolve at a rapid pace, along with the application security ecosystem, it’s important that organizations adopt a few interconnected key approaches that will help them keep their microservices security patterns up to date — combining automation, container security best practices, and continuous scanning.

 #1: Defense in depth

 One strategy that’s important to adopt is defense in depth.
 Gone are the days depending on a single firewall to protect your monolith system.
 Defense in depth is a security strategy that calls for placing multiple levels of security controls throughout an organization’s software systems.
-In the context of microservices, the services with the most sensitive data are the ones that require multiple, and varied, layers of protection.
+In the context of microservices, the services with the most sensitive data are the ones that require multiple, and varied, layers of protection — often enforced through container-level controls and Container Security Scanning to verify image and runtime integrity.

 #2: DevSecOps

 Second but just as critical is the DevSecOps approach.
 Like all components in the DevOps pipeline, microservices security requires DevSecOps tools and practices.
-These include shifting security left by integrating application security testing tools into the entire DevSecOps pipeline, from design all the way up to production.
+These include shifting security left by integrating application security testing tools into the entire DevSecOps pipeline, from design all the way up to production, with automation that spans from docker image scanning to container scan validation before deployment.

 #3: Isolation

 Gavin Kenny of IBM stresses the importance of isolation as a core principle of microservices: “Each service must be an autonomous piece of the overall application puzzle.
-A microservice needs to be able to be deployed, maintained, modified, scaled and retired without affecting any of the other microservices around it.”
+A microservice needs to be able to be deployed, maintained, modified, scaled and retired without affecting any of the other microservices around it – an approach that mirrors isolation principles in docker image security and kubernetes security.”
 He adds that this extends to the support functions beneath the architecture, like the database level, and that isolation is also important in failure mode.

 Patterns and best practices for microservices security